-Do these 8 kettlebell exercise for FULL BODY Kettlebell Workout at home.
+Do these 8 kettlebell exercises in a full body kettlebell workout at home.
 Build muscle and burn fat with a single kettlebell (or single dumbbell).
 Modifications are offered to scale this full body kettlebell workout for beginners and pregnancy to advanced athletes.

 Although some of the most popular kettlebell exercises (think swings and squats) target the lower body, kettlebell training is an effective way to strengthen EVERY major muscle group in the body.

 No kettlebell?
-No problem, you can do this entire workout with a single dumbbell (follow Rachel on the left in the workout video above).
+No problem.
+You can do this entire workout with a single dumbbell (follow Rachel on the left in the workout video).